pippinbarr/cart253-2018/course_information/Course-Outline.md

 GitHub will replace the Moodle for this course.
 You are on GitHub now!
 The course GitHub repository will contain example code, slides, a wiki with course information, and more.
 Students will be able to edit the wiki as well as register issues with GitHub's issue tracker as needed.

 Additionally, students will create their own repository on GitHub to save, track, and submit their coursework.
-We will address this officially in class, but if you want a head start see the [[Git Introductory Tutorial]].

 ## Evaluation